staeter/work-in-progress/dialogue.md

 The platform realizes this principle through secure APIs for safe extension development, sandboxed environments that protect core functionality and a dedicated space where communities share and discuss their custom packages.
 As extensions prove their value through widespread adoption and community vetting, they can be considered for integration into the platform's default offering, creating a pathway for community-driven evolution of the core platform itself.

-### 13. Autonomous
+### 13. Independent

 Most social platforms are beholden to corporate interests and vulnerable to state control.
 Whether through profit motives driving harmful engagement tactics, advertisers influencing content policies, or governments demanding user data and censorship compliance, these dependencies fundamentally compromise platforms' ability to serve their users' interests.
 The result is a social media landscape where neither users nor platform operators can maintain genuine autonomy in pursuing their stated values and goals.

-Being autonomous implies the strong rejection of the profit motive in general and opportunism amongst the people involved.
+Being independent implies the strong rejection of the profit motive in general and opportunism amongst the people involved.
 Money has to be used only as a tool needed to build the platform but it must never be confused with the final goal.
 It is needed to ensure the platform stays true to its *core principles* and to resist both corporate capture and state control.

 Systems have to [distribute](](https://hypha.coop/dripline/debate-over-dweb-vs-web3/)) [computing](https://en.wikipedia.org/wiki/Distributed_artificial_intelligence) and [storage](https://en.wikipedia.org/wiki/Cooperative_storage_cloud) loads across all users devices to avoid dependency to any cloud provider.
 This also lower the maintenance costs and limits the dependency on revenue sources.
 The source of revenue have to be varied and preferably come from the users who have the most interest in upholding the *core principles*.
 The org must not grow dependent on any other source of revenue - like advertisement or subsidies - as they may be used to pressure the org if it grows too dependent on them.